callumfairbairn/react-2-player-snake/README.md

 ## Description

-This will be a two player snake game based on my last project 'react-snake-game'.
+This is a two player snake game based on my last project 'react-snake-game'.

+This app is being hosted at https://two-player-snake.herokuapp.com/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).